hashicorp/terraform-provider-aws/website/docs/d/ecs_task_definition.html.markdown

 * `revision` - Revision of this task definition
 * `status` - Status of this task definition
 * `task_role_arn` - ARN of the IAM role that containers in this task can assume
+* `execution_role_arn` - ARN of the task execution role that the Amazon ECS container agent and the Docker daemon can assume